-Aditya Nigam works with the Centre’s Indian Languages Programme and its Hindi journal Pratiman.
-He has been involved with its Teaching Programme, ‘Researching the Contemporary’.
-He comments regularly on contemporary political issues in the blog, kafila.org
+He also works with the CSDS’s Indian Languages Programme and its Hindi journal Pratiman.
+He comments regularly on contemporary political issues on the blog, kafila.online

 He is the author of The Insurrection of Little Selves: The Crisis of Secular Nationalism in India (2006), Power and Contestation: India Since 1989, with Nivedita Menon (2007), After Utopia: Modernity and Socialism and the Postcolony (2010), and Desire Named Development (2011).